 In C/C++, Visual Assist extracts symbol declarations from the header files included by your code.
 Visual Assist does not ship with pre-built databases of symbols.

 Visual Assist must find header files beyond the directories searched during a build because the complete path of directories for a build is determined only when a build begins, not during edit when Visual Assist is active.

 The C/C++ Directories node in the options dialog for Visual Assist tells Visual Assist where to find header files, and which of the header files should be re-parsed frequently versus infrequently.
 For most users and environments, the default values in the C/C++ Directories node are correct and do not need modification.

-Visual Assist considers stable symbols to be those declared in include directories found via project settings, plus those declared in \Program Files, even if the headers are part of a solution.
-Declarations of stable symbols are stored in a fast-access, read-only database shared among all solutions.
+Visual Assist considers system symbols to be those declared in include directories found via project settings, plus those declared in \Program Files, even if the headers are part of a solution.
+Declarations of system symbols are stored in a fast-access, read-only database shared among all solutions.

-Parsing of the stable include files occurs after you install a new build of Visual Assist, and after you press Rebuild on the Performance node of the options dialog.
+Parsing of the system include files occurs after you install a new build of Visual Assist, and after you press Rebuild on the Performance node of the options dialog.

 Visual Assist considers symbols declared in directories found via project settings—available only to a project—as dynamic.
 Declarations of these symbols are stored in a read-write database.
 Parsing of the dynamic include files occurs when you open a project for the first time, and any time you modify one of its header files.

 Proper Configuration of C/C++ Directories

 Proper setup of the C/C++ Directories node is essential for proper operation of Visual Assist.
 Incorrect setup causes Visual Assist to find outdated or wrong versions of header files, find no header files at all, or not recognize modifications in a timely manner.

 Settings are incorrect if:

 - an excessive number of symbols are unknown

 - modifications to header files are not recognized immediately